 Caution - It is possible to create a software sequence that prevents the debugger from connecting to the Stellaris® microcontroller.
 If the program code loaded into flash immediately changes the JTAG pins to their GPIO functionality, the debugger may not have enough time to connect and halt the controller before the JTAG pin functionality switches.
 This may lock the debugger out of the part.
-This can be avoided with a software routine that restores JTAG functionality based on an external or software trigger.
+This can be avoided with a software routine that restores JTAG functionality based on an external or software back to their default state.